Published On: Sep 11 2012 11:34:26 PM CDTUpdated On: Sep 12 2016 01:00:00 AM CDT

 1993: Actor Raymond Burr, best known for his starring roles in the TV dramas "Perry Mason" and "Ironsides," dies from cancer at age 76 in Healdsburg, California.

 1992: Actor Anthony Perkins, best known for playing Norman Bates in "Psycho," dies from complications of AIDS at age 60 in Los Angeles.
-He received the Golden Globe Award for New Star of the Year – Actor and an Academy Award nomination for his second film, 1956's "Friendly Persuasion," reprised the role of Bates in three sequels to "Psycho," and also appeared in movies such as "Fear Strikes Out," "Goodbye Again" and "The Black Hole."
+Perkins (seen here in 1975) received the Golden Globe Award for New Star of the Year – Actor and an Academy Award nomination for his second film, 1956's "Friendly Persuasion," reprised the role of Bates in three sequels to "Psycho," and also appeared in movies such as "Fear Strikes Out," "Goodbye Again" and "The Black Hole."

 1992: NASA launches space shuttle Endeavour on STS-47, marking the 50th shuttle mission.
 On board are Mae Carol Jemison (back row, second from right), the first black woman in space, Mamoru Mohri (back row, far right), the first Japanese citizen to fly in a U.S. spaceship, and Mark Lee and Jan Davis (back row, far left), the first married couple in space.